-Age UK factsheet 6 Finding help at home Whatever the reason, ask the local authority to carry out a carer's assessment, and an assessment for the person you care for, to explore whether respite care can be put in place.
+Whatever the reason, ask the local authority to carry out a carer's assessment, and an assessment for the person you care for, to explore whether respite care can be put in place.
 They must assess you based on the carer's eligibility criteria.
 Respite care can be arranged on a regular or an occasional basis.
-The amount of care depends on levels of need.
+The amount of care depends on your levels of need.

 Respite care takes several forms.
 It may be a sitter service or replacement care worker to look after the person you care for, or to take them out to allow you to have free time at home.
-It may be in a care home to enable you to have a sustained period of time when you are free of your caring role.
+It may be in a care home to enable you to have a sustained period of time when you are not acting in your caring role.

-As a carer you should not be charged for respite or replacement care.
+As a carer, you should not be charged for respite or replacement care.
 Although the care need arises as you need time off, the actual care is delivered to the person you look after.
 If a charge is made, the cared for person is financially assessed and charged.
 More information for carers is available in information guide 13, Advice for carers.